 - Do you have a mobile or home landline you use?

 After the assessment

-When you have finished the medical assessment you should make a note of:
+When you have finished the medical assessment, you should make a note of:

-- How long you were with the assessor,
+- How long you were with the assessor

-- What questions they asked you, and
+- What questions they asked you, and the answers you gave

 This information can be useful if you disagree with the decision the DWP makes about your benefit.
 If you want to appeal, you may need this information.